-Research has shown that the fetus recognizes both parents voices and shows preference for his mother’s voice.
-Growing inside the womb in a perfect sound room, the fetus learns and connects to the people who are close to him.
+Research has shown that the fetus recognizes both parents’ voices and shows a preference for the mother’s voice.
+Growing inside the womb in a perfect sound room; the fetus learns and connects to the people who are close to him.

-It has been possible to record stress responses in the fetus when stingers speak around the mother.
+It has been possible to record stress responses in the fetus when strangers speak around the mother.

 More findings provide evidence of fetal attention, memory, and learning of voices and language, indicating that newborn speech/language abilities have their origins before birth.
-They suggest that neural networks sensitive to properties of the mother’s voice and native-language speech are being formed.
+They suggest that neural networks sensitive to properties of the mother’s voice and native-language speech are being formed in utero.

-This fetus listens and retain complex language and while it has not been demonstrated how much is retained after birth, there is no reason to think that the connections for language development are lost.
+The fetus listens and retains complex language and while it has not been demonstrated how much is retained after birth, there is no reason to think that the connections for language development are lost.

 Generally, once the baby is born, parents have limited verbalization to communicate with him or her.
-Love words and mixes of phonemes on a tone which only parents can seriously pronounce and feel very happy about, are the limited language to address the baby.
+Love words and mixes of phonemes in a tone which only parents can pronounce seriously and feel very happy about, are often the limited language forms used to address the baby.

-The more exposure to language, the real language, the easier the tasks become even before the child is able to speak.
+The more exposure a baby has to real language, the easier the tasks become even before the child is able to speak.

 Studies suggest that infants approach this segmentation of language problem by relying on prosodic information, especially on acoustically marked intonational phrase boundaries (IPBs).

-In other words, the tone, the melody of speech plays an important role in the processing and understanding of language.
+In other words, the tone and the melody of speech play an important role in the processing and understanding of language.

-In an experiment in which pitch variation, vowel lengthening, and pause cues are well defined, 5-month-old German infants showed a response matching the meaning: anticipation, attention, joyful sounds.
+In an experiment in which pitch variation, vowel lengthening, and pause cues were well defined, 5-month-old German infants showed a response matching the meaning: anticipation, attention, joyful sounds.

-Infants and babies are sensitive to sentence internal pause, a cue that is relevant for the processing.
+Infants and babies are sensitive to sentence internal pauses, a cue that is relevant for processing language.

-From the many studies on language learning, reading to your very young child prior to language, as well as reading to your non verbal child with autism, plays a key role in the development of connections which will speed the process of the development of verbal communication.
+From the many studies on language learning, we know that reading to a very young child prior to language, as well as reading to a nonverbal child with autism, plays a key role in the development of connections which will speed the process of the development of verbal communication.